Before you begin your application

 Applying through Grants Gateway

 The New York State Grants Gateway serves as the primary outlet for State agencies to post upcoming and available funding opportunities.
-NYSCA uses Grants Gateway as the portal for our application process.
-Prospective grantees apply, Prequalify and register with Grants Gateway and must also register on the NYSCA site.
+NYSCA uses Grants Gateway for our Prequalification and contracting processes.

 Support materials will be uploaded in the Program-Specific Questions portion of the application.
 If you get an error message, remember that support materials need to be uploaded as a single PDF.
 You can combine files into one PDF using Adobe Acrobat, Preview (Mac), or 3rd-party programs such as PDF Joiner.